bluehat/privacy_and_freedom/digital_freedom.markdown

 This information is kept in git format because it is easy to transmit git repos peer-to-peer.
 You are encouraged to download a copy.
 Suggestions on how to keep the guide trustworthy and from having merge issues in a peer-to-peer environment are appreciated.

+## Disclaimer
+The primary author is not a lawyer, and none of the colaborators are known to be one either.
+This document is not legal advice.

 # Terminology
 ## Security
 Security is a very nebulous term, including concepts like financial security, so for our purposes we're going to stick to 2 particular types of security.